Welcome to the Premier Website for Professional Business Analysis

 Market-Based Pricing

-In market-based pricing, the market sets the price, not the seller.
+In Market-Based Pricing, the market sets the price, not the seller.
 Instead, the price is what customers are willing to pay.
 Market pricing prevails when buyers can get virtually the same product from any of several sellers, and where the seller's participation adds little in perceived value to the product.
 For sellers to outsell their competitors, or to price successfully above the prevailing market price, they must demonstrate value-add.
 They must show, in other words, superior customer service, delivery, or ease of ordering, for instance, or product quality in their offerings.

-Typical examples: Market-based pricing.
+Typical examples: Market-Based Pricing

 • Shares of common stock bought in the secondary market through stockbrokers